bishnukhadka/bishnukhadka.github.io/paper_notes/Why do tree-based models still outperform deep learning on tabular data.md

         - finding good hyperparameters.
 - results show that tree-based models remain SOTA on medium-sized dta (~10K samples)
 - Inductive biases that lead to better performance for tree-based models for tabular data
+    1. NNs are biased to overly smooth solutions
+        - To test the effectiveness of learning smooth functions, the authors smoothed the train set using Gaussian Kernel.
+        - Smoothing degrades the performance of the decision tress but does not effect the performance of the NNs.
+        - NN's are biased towards low-frequency functions.
+What does this mean?
+        - regularization and careful optimization does help NNs learn irregular patters/functions.
+        - Periodic embedding of PLE might help learn the high-frequency part of the target function.
+        - This also explain why ExU activation is better for tabular deep learning.
+        - Now the question is why does the NNs fail to learn irregular patterns?
+And why does PLE help NNs learn better.
+Does this make the train set more regular?
+    2. Uninformative features affect more MLP-like NNs.
+        - MLP like structure have harder time to filter out uninformative features as compared to GBTs.
+        - What does uninformative features mean?
+            - Features that does not provide meaningful or useful information to help make predictions or gain insights from the data.
+        - For GBT, even if we remove half of the features(informative as well as uninformative), the performance does not degrade as much.
+        - However, for NNs (Resnet, FT-Transformer) removing features negatively affect the performance of the model.
+            - Therefore, they are less robust to uninformative features.
+        - MLP like structure's inherent rotational invariance prevents it from easily isolating and ignoring uninformative features when they are mixed through linear transformations.
+        - However the, weak learners in GBTs, recursively partition the feature space by making splits based on individual feature value.
+Therefore they are not rotationally invariant, and therefore can easily filter out uninformative features.
+        - Here, FT-Transformer requires a embedding layer due to its use of Attention mechanism.
+But this embedding transports the feature into different embedding space, breaking the rotational invariant bias of a MLP like architecture.
+    3. Data are non invariant by rotation, so should be learning procedures.
+        - Why are MLPs much more hindered by uninformative features, compared to other models?
+            - Random has not lead to much difference in performance of ResNet,  and leads to slight degradation in FT-Transformer.
+But hugely disrupts the performance of GBTs.
+            - This suggests that rotation invariance is not desirable: similarly to vision [Krizhevsky et al., 2012],
+            - We note that a promising avenue for further research would be to find other ways to break rotation invariance which might be less computationally costly than embeddings.

 - Challenges to build tabular-specific NNs as per the authors
     1. be robust to uninformative  features,